csc-training/summerschool/unix-version-control/docs/03_version_control.md

  - Or the difference between a commit and the current state of your project
  - The commit hash is used to refer to a specific commit

-# Remote repositories: Were things get really useful
+# Remote repositories: Where things get really useful

  - You can have multiple copies of the same project in different places
  	- A different folder, another computer, or a web-bases repository
 	- You have a copy, your coworker has a copy, and so on...

  - This is what enables collaboration and sharing changes

- - You can also just copy a git repository and after that never interact with any one
+ - You can also just copy a git repository and after that never interact with anyone

 # Centralized vs. Distributed

 - Git is a distributed version control system
  	- I.e. every repository is self contained and _equally valid_

 ![](images/git_cent_dist.svg){.center width=50%}

 # Remote repositories: Basic commands
   - `git clone`, to copy a repository
   - `git pull`, to retrieve changes from a remote repository
   - `git push`, to send our changes to a remote repository

 # Remote repositories: Web services

-- Git is usually paired up with web-based repository
+- Git is usually paired up with a web-based repository
     - GitHub
     - Bitbucket
     - GitLab